tatianamac/tm11ty/src/posts/why-judgment-isnt-helpful.md

 If I feel the need to interrogate someone else's decisions: **Do I have enough mutual trust with this person to ask them more about their decision?
 Am I willing to offend them in the process?
 What is the impact I want to have in having this conversation?**

-### Invite curiosity instead
+### Invite curiosity and leave room for missing information

 Judgment implies that I have enough information to form a decision about a situation.
 But we are often missing so much critical context about other people's lives and are working off of incomplete information.
 Instead, I can use this opportunity to learn more:

-**__**What information could I be missing?
+**What information could I be missing?
 What biases are at play?
 Why do I feel so strongly about this?
 Where might I be able to direct this energy more productively instead?**

 ### Remember that the universe is grey and to live in 'and' not 'or'